RubixML/ML/README.md

 	[4] => 'married'
 }
 ```

-From these results, we can deduce that, based on the data that the model has been trained with, it is important for couples to communicate and spend time together if they are going to stay happily married.
-We didn't need a machine learning model to tell us that, but imagine scaling this example to use a whole self-report inventory with 100 or more questions.

 ### Evaluating Model Performance
 Making predictions is not very useful unless the estimator can correctly generalize what it has learned during training to the real world.
 [Cross Validation](#cross-validation) is a process by which we can test the model for its generalization ability.
 For the purposes of this introduction, we will use a simple form of cross validation called *Hold Out*.
 The [Hold Out](#hold-out) validator will take care of randomizing and splitting the dataset into training and testing sets for us, such that a portion of the data is *held out* to be used to test (or *validate*) the model.
 The reason we do not use *all* of the data for training is because we want to test the Estimator on samples that it has never seen before.